CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 This logs you into Docker Hub, which is required for Docker Scout to work.
 You'll be prompted for your Docker Hub username and password.

+> **Note for Linux users:** On Linux, you may need to configure environment variables for Scout authentication even after `docker login` succeeds.
+If you encounter authentication errors when running Scout commands, see the [full Docker Scout setup guide](docs/docker-scout-setup.md) for instructions on creating a Personal Access Token and configuring the `DOCKER_SCOUT_HUB_USER` and `DOCKER_SCOUT_HUB_PASSWORD` environment variables.
 ---

 #### Scanning Images